 Such an insight into how humans can be so good to each other!
-Thank you for sharing those act of kindness, we really appreciate it.
-As with anything there is always something we can learn from someone else’s story.
+Thank you for sharing those acts of kindness, we really appreciate it.
+As with anything, there is always something we can learn from someone else’s story.
 What do you think people should learn or take from your own inspiring story?

-We are all guilty of being consumed in our lives but there is nothing better, even in the rush and busyness of life, when someone takes a moment to smile at you, pick up the phone to say hi or write a letter rather than send an email.
-We face so any distractions in our everyday world and are constantly drawn away from the present moment.
+We are all guilty of being consumed in our lives but there is nothing better, even in the rush and busyness of life, when someone takes a moment to smile at you, pick up the phone to say hi, or write a letter rather than send an email.
+We face so many distractions in our everyday world and are constantly drawn away from the present moment.

 So very true and such important advice to know and remember.
 If there was one positive thing you would say to someone to inspire and empower them what would it be and why?

 Try to see challenges as the difficult bits of life where you practice coping in tough situations.
 What’s surprising is that looking back, I see the challenges I thought were insurmountable or the goals that seemed too far away were more easily achieved than I thought they would be.

 Sometimes we surprise ourselves with what we are able to achieve.
 This experience made me stronger and better equipped to deal with other hurdles.
 Every challenge brings opportunities, so learn to look for them.

 And can you tell me what inspires you on a daily basis and why?